MartinLG/nuxt-custom-headers/README.md

 # nuxt-custom-headers
 [Nuxt](https://nuxtjs.org) module to add custom headers to SSR rendered pages.

+This module only impacts the server-side rendered pages of **universal applications**.

 ## Setup

 * Add the nuxt-custom-headers package to your dependencies with npm or yarn: